What is SMSC and why is it important?

 Radicalisation and Extremism

 Oak Lodge School supports the Government’s PREVENT strategy which has been set up to protect students from becoming radicalised extremists.
-The Designated Safeguarding Officer and Residential Care Worker will both attend the local authority’s training session in February 2015 and along with the Emotions Programme, Mentoring Programme and in-house social worker they are vigilant in looking out for the early warning signs of radicalisation.
+The Designated Safeguarding Officer and Residential Care Worker are vigilant in looking out for the early warning signs of radicalisation.

-Any concerns must be reported to the Designated Safeguarding Officer, Ms Mukasa in the first instance.
+Any concerns must be reported to the Designated Safeguarding Officer, Ms Black in the first instance.